 BA, MSc, PhD

-My main research interests lie in exploring health communications, human-animal relationships, animal ethics, and environmental issues but I am also interested using a linguistic approach to examine perceptions surrounding any social, cultural or political issue.
+My research interests lie in using a linguistic approach to examine perceptions surrounding social, cultural or political issues.
+In particular, I have been exploring health communications, human-animal relationships, animal ethics, and misinformation.
 My previous research has involved corpus linguistics, (critical) discourse analysis, health communications, history, human-animal studies, and the digital humanities.

 My ORCiD research profile can be viewed here

 I am currently working on Avian influenza (AI) in the United Kingdom: Developing an interdisciplinary network to explore the knowledge, attitudes and practices of backyard poultry keepers with… read more

 MCCLAUGHLIN, EMMA, CLANCY, CARA and COOKE, FIONA, 2022.
 Donkey discourse: Corpus linguistics and charity communications for improved animal welfare Applied Corpus Linguistics.
 2(2), 100019

 EMMA MCCLAUGHLIN, SARA VILAR-LLUCH, TAMSIN PARNELL, DAWN KNIGHT, ELENA NICHELE, SVENJA ADOLPHS, JÉRÉMIE CLOS and GIOVANNI SCHIAZZA, The reception of public health messages during the COVID-19 pandemic Applied Corpus Linguistics.
 (In Press.)

 I am currently working on Avian influenza (AI) in the United Kingdom: Developing an interdisciplinary network to explore the knowledge, attitudes and practices of backyard poultry keepers with colleagues in the School of Geography and the School of Veterinary Medicine and Science.